mopidy/mopidy/docs/extensiondev.rst

 Example README.rst
 ==================

-The README file should quickly tell what the extension does, how to install it, and how to configure it.
-The README should contain a development snapshot link to a tarball of the latest development version of the extension.
-It's important that the development snapshot link ends with ``#egg=Mopidy-Something-dev`` for installation using ``pip install Mopidy-Something==dev`` to work.
+The README file should quickly explain what the extension does, how to install it, and how to configure it.
+It should also contain a link to a tarball of the latest development version of the extension.
+It's important that this link ends with ``#egg=Mopidy-Something-dev`` for installation using ``pip install Mopidy-Something==dev`` to work.

 .. code-block:: rst